Propheis/COGS-100-Wiki/meeting-7.md

     * "All of the above"
     * etc.
 * (Done) 3 essay questions with answers for final exam
-* **(Kevin)** Refactor final exam short answer #4 to be the possible inputs of the user to get a parking pass based on user's limited set of coins.
+* (Done) Refactor final exam short answer #4 to be the possible inputs of the user to get a parking pass based on user's limited set of coins.
     * User has x quarters, y nickels, z dimes.
 Draw a diagram showing possible paths to goal state
 * **(Domi)** Answer refactored short answer #4 final exam question and see if it makes any sense.
 * (Done) Fix up weekly challenge questions as per below